POPWorldMedia/POPForums/docs/azurekitlibrary.md

 * Using Azure Storage queues and Functions to queue work for search indexing, emailing and scoring game award calculation
 * Using Azure Storage for image uploads
 * Using Azure Search
-* Using Azure storage for hosting uploaded images in posts
+* Using Azure Storage for hosting uploaded images in posts
+* Using Azure Table Storage for error logging

 You don't need to use the AzureKit components to run in an Azure App Service.
 These components are intended for making scale-out possible.
 The web app can run self-contained in a single node on an Azure App Service without these optional bits.